 When you are ready to shave goodbye to your mustache, you may be wondering how to.
 Sure, you know how to give yourself a clean, smooth shave a couple of times a week yet that mustache is some serious facial hair.

-After a month of growth, the skin underneath will have become sensitive as it has been so ably protected by that upper lip protector.
+After a month of growth, the skin underneath will have become sensitive as that upper lip protector has so ably protected it.

 There is a lot to consider; the potential trimming beforehand to the razor bumps you may encounter.

 Several products can also make the shave that bit more pleasurable so when you have to see it go down the drain, your face is not stinging or sore.

 With A Safety Razor

 Your first step is preparation so you should use beard shampoo and conditioner on your mustache.
 Regular hair shampoo and conditioner can do a job yet is not as tailored for dealing with facial hair.

 Make your mustache even softer by combing before trimming with some trimmers or scissors.
 This will get rid of any excess hair and make it easier on your razor.

 There should only be an excess of stubble left so you can treat this like you would a regular morning shave.
 Either take a warm shower or apply warm water with a wet towel to soften the remaining hair and open up the skin pores.